Springok/hello-world/README.md

 # hello-world
-My first repository on Github
+My first repository on GitHub

 New here, try to make some positive impacts on world.